davidxmoody/davidxmoody.com/src/posts/2016-06-11-blinkist-book-review-you-can-negotiate-anything.md

 draft: true
 ---

-After reading the Influence summary, I decided to jump straight into the recommended follow-on book: [You Can Negotiate Anything](https://app.blinkist.com/blinks/you-can-negotiate-anything-en) by Herb Cohen.
+After reading the Influence summary, I decided to jump straight into the recommended next book: [You Can Negotiate Anything](https://app.blinkist.com/blinks/you-can-negotiate-anything-en) by Herb Cohen.

 <!--more-->